copdips/copdips.github.io/_posts/2022/2022-03-09-azure-pipeline-variables-and-parameters.md

 ### Object parameter

 Parameter has a type of [`object`](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script#parameter-data-types) which can take any YAML structure.
-If it's related to a `array/list` type, we can use `${{ each element in paramters.elements}}` to loop through it, but if it's releated to a `mapping/dict` type, it will not be easy as Microsoft [hasn't provided any official docs](https://github.com/microsoft/azure-pipelines-yaml/issues/427) (and [this one](https://stackoverflow.com/a/59987335/5095636)) on how to use complex paramter with the pipeline native syntax, and my tests with different approaches failed too.
-Hopefully, for `mapping/dict` object type of parameter, we can workaround it by doing some transformation in a script task with [convertToJson](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops#converttojson) like: `echo '${{ convertToJson(parameters.elements) }}'`
+If it's related to a `array/list` type, we can use `${% raw %}{{ each element in paramters.elements}}{% endraw %}` to loop through it, but if it's releated to a `mapping/dict` type, it will not be easy as Microsoft [hasn't provided any official docs](https://github.com/microsoft/azure-pipelines-yaml/issues/427) (and [this one](https://stackoverflow.com/a/59987335/5095636)) on how to use complex paramter with the pipeline native syntax, and my tests with different approaches failed too.
+Hopefully, for `mapping/dict` object type of parameter, we can workaround it by doing some transformation in a script task with [convertToJson](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops#converttojson) like: `echo '${% raw %}{{ convertToJson(parameters.elements) }}{% endraw %}'`

 Must use `single quotes` around the convetToJson expression.
 If we use `double quotes`, the output will [remove the double quotes from the json data](https://github.com/MicrosoftDocs/azure-devops-docs/issues/11983#issuecomment-1055651836).
 {: .notice--warning}